asreview/asreview/README.md

 [![ASReview bot](images/RepoCardGithub-1280x640px.png)](https://github.com/asreview/asreview)

-## ASReview: Active learning for systematic reviews
+## ASReview: Active learning for Systematic Reviews

 Systematic Reviews are “top of the bill” in research.
 The number of scientific studies is increasing exponentially in many scholarly fields.
 Performing a sound systematic review is a time-consuming and sometimes boring task.
 Our